Survey Finds Widespread 'Moral Distress' Among Veterinarians

 "That's a really tough thing to go through," she says.
 It's also particularly hard, she says, when owners, caught up in their grief, project their anger onto the vet.
 "So in this example," she says, they might say, " 'We have to kill our dog because you're all about the money,' which is of course not the case."

-In her 15 years doing emergency and critical care, Sinnott-Stutzman says, she has personally changed how she copes with moral distress.
+In her 15 years doing emergency and critical care, Sinnott-Stutzman says, she has changed how she copes with moral distress.
 In the past, she would mainly talk tough cases through with colleagues.
-Now, she often tries to re-focus her mind — meditate, take a walk, think about her kids.
-She might share an experience with her husband — who'll focus on her feelings — rather than a colleague, who's likelier to focus on the medical aspects.
+Now, she often tries to refocus her mind — meditate, take a walk, think about her kids.
+She might share an experience with her husband — who will focus on her feelings — rather than a colleague, who's likelier to focus on the medical aspects.

 She strongly endorses the study authors' call for better training for vets in how to handle moral distress.
 Everything she has learned about coping has come from mentors and friends outside of the veterinary profession, she says, and "it absolutely needs to be part of how we teach vets."